grafana/grafana-plugin-examples/examples/app-with-on-behalf-of-auth/README.md

   }
 ```

-The `self` section defines the permissions that the service account will have.
-The `impersonation` section defines the permissions that the service will have when impersonating a user.
+The `self` section defines the set of permissions granted to the plugin.
+The `impersonation` section defines the set of permissions that are granted to the impersonated user when the plugin makes requests on behalf of a user.
 Note that for this to work, the user must have permissions as well to perform those actions.
 See the Grafana documentation about [access control](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/) for more information.

 ## Service registration and token retrieval